Chain of Responsibility Pattern Tutorial

 stereotype concrete handler

-13. In the Stereotypes tab of the Class Specification dialog box, select PTN Cloneable and click > to assign it to ConcreteHandler class.
+13. In the Stereotypes tab of the Class Specification dialog box, select PTN Cloneable and click > to assign it to the ConcreteHandler class.
 Click OK to confirm.

 select ptn cloneable